-2016 (HS)2 Faculty and Administration
+(HS)2 Faculty and Administration

 Peter Benedict, CRMS Faculty

-BA, Outdoor Education, Prescott College
+B.A.
+Outdoor Education, Prescott College

-MS, Math Education, Montana State University
+M.S.
+Math Education, Montana State University

 Betsy Bingham-Johns, CRMS Faculty

-BS Psychology, Denison University
+B.S.
+Psychology, Denison University

 Betsy has been providing college advice at the Colorado Rocky Mountain School for over 8 years.
 She helps students gain a sense of control over what can be an overwhelming process.
 Betsy assists students as they identify their goals and build college lists, create resumes that showcase their achievements, obtain letters of recommendation, craft college essays and prepare for interviews.
 She is passionate about helping students find a good fit for college.

-BS Mathematics, Howard Payne University
+B.S.
+Mathematics, Howard Payne University

-Robin Colt, CRMS Faculty
+AO Forbes, CRMS Faculty

-BA University of Colorado at Boulder
+B.A.
+University of Colorado at Boulder

 Master Gardener, Colorado State University

 and math at the University of Colorado, she moved to Jackson, Wyoming and worked for two years as an optical engineer.
 Eager to be a student again, she attended Stanford University and earned a Masters in Environmental Earth System Science.
-After graduating, she found her way to The Sage School in Hailey, Idaho where she's been teaching math for the past three years.
+After graduating, she found her way to The Sage School in Hailey, Idaho where she's been teaching math for the past four years.
 When she’s not in the classroom, Maggie can be found skiing, biking or climbing with her husband Nick.